Dr-DevOps/Technical-Documents/Drs-ChatGPT.md

    b.
 Update any environment-specific configurations to match your DR setup.
    c.
 Verify that all necessary changes from the production environment are reflected here.

+### 7.6.1 Updating Application Manifests

+It's crucial to update the Kubernetes manifests for your DR environment.
+Focus on the following files in the `drs-prod-vi` directory:

+1. Review Region-Specific Configurations:
+   - Open `cluster-autoscaler.yaml`, `external-secret.yaml`, and `aws-ebs-csi-driver.yaml`
+   - Locate the `AWS_REGION` or `REGION` environment variable or any region-specific parameters
+   - Ensure these are set to the DR region (e.g., `us-east-1`)

+2. Update Cluster Name in Load Balancer Controller:
+   - Edit `aws-load-balancer-controller.yaml`
+   - Find the `--cluster-name` flag in the controller arguments
+   - Verify it matches your DR EKS cluster name (e.g., `drs-prod-vi`)

+3. Verify SSL Certificate ARN:
+   - In all ingress resource definitions, check the annotation:
+     `alb.ingress.kubernetes.io/certificate-arn`
+   - Confirm this ARN corresponds to a valid ACM certificate in the DR region

+4. Validate IAM Role ARNs:
+   - For each manifest using IAM roles (e.g., `external-secret.yaml`, `aws-load-balancer-controller.yaml`), verify the role ARNs are correct for the DR region

+5. Update Endpoint References:
+   - In application manifests, ensure any hardcoded endpoints (e.g., for RDS, ElastiCache, MSK) are updated to use the DR region resources

+6. Check Resource Requests and Limits:
+   - Review and adjust CPU and memory requests/limits if your DR environment has different capacity constraints

+7. Verify ConfigMaps and Secrets:
+   - Ensure any environment-specific ConfigMaps or Secrets are updated for the DR context

+8. Update Ingress Hostnames:
+   - If using different domain names in DR, update the `host` fields in Ingress resources

+9. Adjust HPA (Horizontal Pod Autoscaler) Settings:
+   - Review and modify HPA configurations if your DR scaling strategy differs

+10. Validate PersistentVolumeClaim Configurations:
+    - Ensure storage class names and other storage-related configurations are valid for the DR region

+After making these changes:

+1. Commit the updated manifests to your version control system.
+2. Use a diff tool to double-check all changes between production and DR manifests.
+3. Consider using Helm's template rendering (`helm template`) to verify the final Kubernetes resources that will be applied.
+4. Plan a dry-run deployment in the DR environment to catch any configuration issues before an actual DR scenario.

+Remember, maintaining parity between production and DR environments is crucial.
+Establish a process to review and update these manifests whenever changes are made to the production environment.

 ## 8. Final Configuration Steps

 ### 8.1 Updating DNS Records